Flagsmith/flagsmith-docs/docs/deployment/overview.md

 Then use this rule to override the `dark_mode` Feature Flag.

+## Integrations

+Some [Integrations](../integrations/) require additional configuration

+### Slack Integration

+Create a private Slack app.
+You will then need to provide the following environment variables on the API side:

+- `SLACK_CLIENT_ID`
+- `SLACK_CLIENT_SECRET`

+You can retrieve these values from Slack.
+You will also need to add the following scopes:

+- channels:read
+- chat:write
+- chat:write.public

 ## Manual Installation

 If you want a more configurable environment, you can manually install both the Front End and the API.